 We’re receiving support from women who are mothers of boys, and see them increasingly disadvantaged by the education system.

 We’re receiving support from women who love their male partners, fathers, brothers, male friends and acquaintances, and who deplore the assaults on those men’s interests.

 One area we find women particularly angry about is the state’s continuing failure to ensure men are allowed reasonable access to their children, if and when their vindictive ex-partners deny them that access.
 Many women believe, as we do, that such denial of access is emotional abuse of men and children.

 Our party will raise public consciousness about the many disadvantages and discriminations faced by men and boys in modern Britain, and campaign to have them reversed.
-We’re currently engaged in a public consultation exercise, and I invite you to contribute feedback on the associated document.
-Your feedback will help us develop our first election manifesto.
+We’ve completed a public consultation exercise and we’re currently working on our 2015 general election manifesto.

 1. Paternal access to children – following relationship breakdowns, the state ensures fathers meet their financial obligations towards their children, whilst not ensuring them reasonable access to the same children.
 We believe this to be emotional abuse of both fathers and their children.

 2. Domestic abuse / violence – there’s a great deal of evidence showing women are at least as aggressive as men in their intimate relationships, yet virtually all state support for victims of domestic abuse / violence is directed towards female victims, not male victims.